dghorai/geoutils-rsg/README.md

-# rsgis-scripts
+# rsgis-toolbox

-Geospatial utilities for Remote Sensing and GIS application
+Geospatial utilities for Remote Sensing and GIS application.

 # Description